 - Blue: power or solitude

 - White: cleanliness and purity

-- Black: destruction and mourning (rarely used as a main colour; it's more common in outlines)
+- Black: destruction and mourning (rarely used as the main colour; it’s more common in outlines)

 The Boteh pattern has obscure and difficult to verify origins, but scholars have a few ideas about its meaning.
 One scholar believes it began as an ear of wheat that represented immortality.
 The repeated element in a Boteh pattern usually resembles a plant, such as a pear, a leaf, or a bush.
 This element repeats in lines, and it often alternates orientation from row to row.

-It's common for beginning or amateur rug enthusiasts to struggle identifying rug patterns.
-Consult a rug expert if you want to understand the intricacies of your rug's pattern and its meanings.
+It’s common for beginning or amateur rug enthusiasts to struggle to identify rug patterns.
+Consult a rug expert if you want to understand the intricacies of your rug’s pattern and its meanings.

 Plants, animals, weapons, and everyday items may have particular significance in an antique rug.
 Some rug historians believe that these items primarily represent the literal item itself.
 Other scholars say that these symbols had rich significance in the earliest rugs, but those meanings may have diminished over time.

 In any case, some shapes and figures appear more frequently in antique rugs.
 Here’s a sample of Persian rug symbols and their potential meanings: